ProgMan0/client-server-java-socket/README.md

 # client-server-java-socket
-a simple example of how to communicate with a client and server using sockets
+a simple example of how to communicate with a client and server using sockets by progman